naodeng/naodeng.com.cn/content/posts/API-Automation-Testing/Introduction_of_bruno.md

 #### Create API request

 - Pre-requisite: An API request collection has already been created (see Creating an API Request Collection above).
-- Select the API request set you want to create a new API request from the collection list on the left side of the main interface.
+- Select the API request set you want to create a new API request from the collection list on the left side of the main API.
-- Select New Request on the menu, the right interface will open the Request tab, it will show some information of requests in the selected API request set.
+- Select New Request on the menu, the right API will open the Request tab, it will show some information of requests in the selected API request set.
 - On the new Request window, first select the request type: HTTP/GraphQL.
 - In the new Request window, first select the request type: HTTP/GraphQL.
 Name: Enter the name of the API request.
 URL: enter the URL of the API request
 Method: Select the Method of the API request.
-- Click Create button to finish creating the API request and display it on the interface (the left request set list will display the information of the newly created API request).
+- Click Create button to finish creating the API request and display it on the API (the left request set list will display the information of the newly created API request).

 #### Edit API request

 - Pre-requisite: you have already created an API request collection and an API request (refer to Creating an API request collection and New API request above).
-- Select the API request collection you want to edit in the collection list on the left side of the main interface, and then select the API request you want to edit.
+- Select the API request collection you want to edit in the collection list on the left side of the main API, and then select the API request you want to edit.
 - Then you can edit different fields of the request according to the type of API request.
   Body: Enter the Body of the API request.